ondrejbouda/php7backport/README.md

 ## Usage

-Download, run ```php convert.php <source dir> <destination dir>```.
+Clone repo, run ```php convert.php <source dir> <destination dir>```.
 All *.php files from source dir will be copied to destination dir and backported, retaining the folder structure.
 No other files will be converted.

 ## Transformations